PyroMikeGit/SuperKaizoIronMON/README.md

    - **X Attack**
    - **X Special Attack**
 8. Additional Banned Moves when fighting Gym Leaders, Elite 4 or final Trainer battle:
-   - Any pure setup move, that isn't temporary and doesn't deal damage, such as Swords Dance, Defense Curl, etc.
+   - Any pure setup move, that isn't temporary and doesn't deal damage, such as Swords Dance, Focus Energy, Defense Curl, etc.
    - Moves like Rage, Charge Beam, Light Screen, etc. are legal and okay to use
 9. Unbanned Moves:
    - Attacking moves with HP draining effects such as Giga Drain are legal; you can't exploit healing off of wild Pokémon.